regen-network/gocuke/README.md

 ### `Cleanup` Methods

-Test suites that define a `Cleanup` method will have that method called at the end of testing (regardless of whether the test was successful).
+Test suites that define a `Cleanup` method will have that method called at the end of testing even if the test failed.

 ### Property-based testing using Rapid